chenchenxue/ytdownloader/README.md

 # Youtube downloader
-This is a simple YouTube music/video downloader using Pytube and Tkinter in Python.
+YouTube Downloader is a straightforward tool for downloading YouTube music and videos, built with Pytube and Tkinter in Python.
-It allows you to download either a single video or an entire playlist by providing the respective YouTube URL.
+It provides the flexibility to download either a single video or an entire playlist by entering the corresponding YouTube URL.

 ## Usage
-1. Download the .exe file.
+### 1. Download the .exe file.

 2. Run the program.
 3. Select the mode you want ( Single / Playlist ).
 4. Click the "Download" Buttom.